How Do Privacy Rules for Buyer Data & Inspections on the Gold Coast Work While Selling a Property?

 - Financial or legal information (e.g., loan pre-approvals)

-If you or your agent is collecting this info—even just to book an inspection or send a brochure—it falls under privacy regulation.
+If you or your agent is collecting this info, even to book an inspection or send a brochure, it falls under privacy regulations.

 While real estate agents are the primary data handlers, sellers should still be aware of: